Rape fantasy: Prevalence among genders

 Numerous studies have found that fantasies about being forced to have sex are commonly found across all genders.
 45.8% of men in a 1980 study reported fantasizing during heterosexual intercourse about "a scene where [they had] the impression of being raped by a woman" (3.2% often and 42.6% sometimes), 44.7% of scenes where a seduced woman "pretends resisting" and 33% of raping a woman.

-A study of college-age women in 1998 found over half had engaged in fantasies of rape or coercion which, another study suggests, are simply "open and unrestricted" expressions of female sexuality.
+A 1998 study in the Archives of Sexual Behavior which surveyed 137 female undergraduate students aged 18 to 40 found that 40% had at some time had a fantasy where they were "overpowered or forced to surrender".
+This was lower than the population who had had a fantasy where they imagined "having sex in a public or semipublic place" (57%) but higher than the number who had had fantasies where they imagined themselves "as a striptease dancer‚ harem girl‚ or other performers" (35%).
+The population that reported these fantasies and were "very likely to act out that fantasy" was 6%.
+Among women who said they had had a rape fantasy in the past, the average frequency of their experience was three times a month.

+In contrast a study published in The Journal of Sex Research from 2009 using a survey of 355 undergraduates, 81% of whom were between the ages of 18 and 21 indicated that "62% of women have had a rape fantasy".
+It found that over the entire population sampled 32% had not had a rape fantasy, 49% had had a rape fantasy once a month or less, and 14% had had rape fantasies once a week or more.

-In a more recent study among more than 4,000 Americans, 61% of respondents who identify as women had fantasized about being forced to have sex; meanwhile, the numbers were 54% among men.
+In a more recent study among more than 4,000 Americans, 61% of female respondents had fantasized about being forced to have sex; meanwhile, the numbers were 54% among men.

 Roleplay

-One form of sexual roleplaying is the rape fantasy, also called ravishment or forced sex roleplay.
+One form of sexual roleplaying is the rape fantasy, also called "ravishment" or "forced sex roleplay".
 In BDSM circles (and occasionally outside these circles as well), some people choose to roleplay rape scenes—with communication, consent and safety being especially crucial elements.
 Though consent is a crucial component of any sexual roleplay, the illusion of non-consent (i.e. rape) is important to maintaining this type of fantasy.
 A safe word is therefore a common safety measure, given that words that would normally halt sexual activity (e.g. "stop") are often disregarded in these scenes.
 Continuing with the sexual roleplay after a safeword has been used constitutes rape, as the use of a safeword indicates the withdrawal of consent.